“Minimizing Your Holding Costs: A Guide to the Top 10 Expenses When Selling Property in Covington and Newport KY in 2023″

 Mortgage Payments

 One of the most significant holding costs for homeowners is their mortgage payment.
-Even if you’re selling your home, you still need to make mortgage payments until the sale is complete.
+Even if you sell your home, you must make mortgage payments until the sale is complete.
 Depending on how long it takes to sell your property, these payments can add up to a significant amount.
 How old your mortgage is will also dictate your equity position.
 Sadly, when you get those calls to refi your home, they don’t tell you that your mortgage resets.
-What this means is, if you have a 30-year mortgage, those first years barely count towards principle.
+If you have a 30-year mortgage, those first years barely count toward the principal.
 If you need more information on “mortgage payments”, click HERE.

 Picture of Uncle Sam pointed at a bunch of papers labeled Taxes.